caddyserver/caddy/.github/CONTRIBUTING.md

 Like every software, Caddy has its flaws.
 If you find one, [search the issues](https://github.com/caddyserver/caddy/issues) to see if it has already been reported.
 If not, [open a new issue](https://github.com/caddyserver/caddy/issues/new) and describe the bug, and somebody will look into it!
 (This repository is only for Caddy and its standard modules.)

-**You can help stop bugs in their tracks!** Speed up the patch by identifying the bug in the code.
+**You can help us fix bugs!** Speed up the patch by identifying the bug in the code.
 This can sometimes be done by adding `fmt.Println()` statements (or similar) in relevant code paths to narrow down where the problem may be.
 It's a good way to [introduce yourself to the Go language](https://tour.golang.org), too.

-Please follow the issue template so we have all the needed information.
+We may reply with an issue template.
+Please follow the template so we have all the needed information.
 Unredacted&mdash;yes, actual values matter.
 We need to be able to repeat the bug using your instructions.
 Please simplify the issue as much as possible.
-The burden is on you to convince us that it is actually a bug in Caddy.
+If you don't, we might close your report.
+The burden is on you to make it easily reproducible and to convince us that it is actually a bug in Caddy.
 This is easiest to do when you write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we will be able to help you!

 We suggest reading [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).